RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was or something I learned was how to build and wire a complicated LED set up and how to use the if.....else... code to create some random number and show it with the LED light.
 Which is useful if in the feature I need to generate a random number to control different component.

-This experiment could be the basis of a real world application such as play a random song in the playlist if you thing of each song is a number and when you press the button it select a random number and the LED is to play it.
+This experiment could be the basis of a real world application such as play a random song in the playlist if you think of each song is a number and when you press the button it select a random number and the LED is to play it.
 Or some gambling equipment, in this case they will just have to add more number in it.